 I am pretty sure the integers can be worked out.
 The silo’s tipped, and fields look softer than they would with just the crops.
 All cows eat grass.
 Music affords way of softening the width and silence.
 You and I have walked the place we’ve cleared, and now horizons glow.
 Mind polishes some windows, thinking one along Ohio where melody was lost.
 I prayed for better chemistry.
 To wean myself of sadness that felt natural.
 A ridge of flowers near blacktop as wind resembles traffic noise, a place to go.
 The city of our inner selves seems crowded as a scatter-gram of beings seeking safety from their kindred selves.

 A scale from which to sing, recalling thunder then the peace of rain

 Sheila E. Murphy is an American poet who has been writing and publishing actively since 1978.
-Her book titled Reporting Live from You Know Where has just won the Hay(na)Ku Poetry Book Prize Competition from Meritage Press (U.S.A.) and xPress(ed) (Finland).
-Murphy is also the recipient of the Gertrude Stein Award for her book Letters to Unfinished J. (Green Integer Press, 2003).
-Murphy’s visual work, both individual and collaborative, is shown in galleries and in private collections.
-Initially educated in instrumental and vocal music, Murphy is associated with music in poetry.
-She earns her living as an organizational consultant, speaker, and researcher and holds the PhD degree.
+Her book titled Reporting Live from You Know Where won the Hay(na)Ku Poetry Book Prize Competition from Meritage Press (U.S.A.) and xPress(ed) (Finland).
+Also in 2018, Broken Sleep Books brought out the book As If To Tempt the Diatonic Marvel from the Ivory.
+Luna Bisonte Prods released Underscore in that same year, featuring a collaborative visual book by K.S.
+Ernst and Sheila E. Murphy.
+Murphy is the recipient of the Gertrude Stein Award for her book Letters to Unfinished J. (Green Integer Press, 2003).
 She has lived in Phoenix, Arizona throughout her adult life.